-Problem Corrective Action None of the LEDs are on when Check the connection between the AC adapter and the Prestige. you power on the Prestige If the error persists, you may have a hardware problem.
-In this case you should contact technical support.
-Cannot access the Prestige via the console port.
-1.Check to see if the Prestige is connected to your computer's serial port.
-2. Check to see if the communications program is configured correctly.
-The communications software should be configured as follows: VT100 terminal emulation 9600 Baud No parity, 8 Data bits, 1 Stop bit.
+Troubleshooting Corrective Action None of the LEDs are on when you power on the Prestige Check the connection between the AC adapter and your Prestige. for points on and r roonge If the error persists you may have you should contact technical support Cannot access the Prestige via the console port.
+1.Check to see if the Prestige is co port. onnected to your computer's serial 2.
+Check to see if the communications program is VT100 terminal emulation configured correctly.
+The communications software should 9600 Baud. be configured as follows: No parity, 8 Data bits, 1 Stop bit.